 Our American manufactured Mustang 4WD linked dyno (also known as a rolling road) has a capacity of 2000bhp.
 The dyno is housed within our purpose built tuning facility including full fan and extraction to keep the car cool and fumes extracting away safely.
 As always we take our tuning to a new degree offering in house research and development on all of our tuning software including engine and gearbox ecu remapping, it’s the heart of our tuning.

-The Mustang dyno we chose is a new and current model with a 2000BHP capacity, 4WD capability and linked front and rear rollers.
+The Mustang dyno we chose is a new and current model with a 2000BHP capacity, 4WD capability and linked front and rear rollers when required.
 Running twin exhaust extraction to disperse the high exhaust gas temperatures and cold air feed to be able to dyno the most powerful of vehicles without fault.

 Mustang’s AWD incorporates a linked drive system that synchronises the front and back rollers to simulate a flat, dry road condition.
 Synchronisation, or linkage, insures that the front and rear rollers are always spinning at precisely the same road speed.
 This process eliminates the possibility of activating a vehicle’s traction control system and also insures that a vehicle’s torque management system is operating under the assumption that the vehicle is not skidding, turning or slipping.